shane-t/covid19-face-shields-mirror/README.md

 We are using the European 3DVerkstan headband with the Prusa bottom reinforcement.
 The headband is 3d printable with PETG or PLA, and the shield part can be made with acetate (150+ micron preferred, thicker is better)

+This document is a *work in progress* and not an official guide from any organisation or project.
+Follow the conversation in the slack and facebook groups.

 ### You will need

 - 3d printer and filament